|ME/TAM coursework||12 hour minimum|

-- Minimum of 12 500-level credit hours applied toward the degree, 8 of which must be in ME/TAM.
+- A minimum of 12 500-level credit hours must be applied toward the degree, 8 of which must be taken in ME or TAM.

 - Minimum of 4 hours of elective coursework must be taken outside ME/TAM.
 Electives should be selected in consultation with the M.Eng.ME faculty director.

 - Maximum of 4 hours of independent study may be applied toward degree requirements.